norahsakal/IS1HSWT-highlighted-border-when-selected-reactjs/README.md

 # IS1HSWT-highlighted-border-when-selected-reactjs
-The concept is simple: I spent > 1 hour on a problem so I'm sharing my solution to save you your precious time.
+The concept is simple: I spent > 1 hour on a problem, so I'm sharing my solution to save you your precious time.

-I'm not saying it's the right way to solve the problem, full disclosure: it might be the completely wrong way to solve it - but it works and I'm proving you a working Github repo, so here we go.
+I'm not saying it's the right way to solve the problem, full disclosure: it might be the completely wrong way to solve it - but it works, and I'm proving you a working Github repo, so here we go.

 **I Spent > 1 Hour Struggling With This:** create a highlighted border around images when selected in react.js